jrieker/CardGamesSolution/README.md

  - The UI updates automatically after every move using the game state sent from the backend

 ## Blackjack

 - The frontend is built using react and handles the display of the cards, hands, and players
-- The backend is built using C#, and handles all game logic from placing a bet to proccessing an end of round
+- The backend is built using C#, and handles all game logic from placing a bet to processing an end of round

 ### Three Key hands

 There are three key hands:

-1. Your hand
+ - Your hand
-2. Dealers Hand
+ - Dealers Hand
-3. (Optional) Others Players' haands
+ - (Optional) Others Players' hands

 ### How to Play: